nih-cfde/announcements/README.md

 ## Rationale

-This email will serve as a way for anyone in the group to quickly share announcements that are archived both in GitHub and our Announcements mailing list.
+The announcements email will serve as a way for anyone in the group to quickly share announcements that are archived both in GitHub and our Announcements mailing list.

 ## How to contribute